microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Controlling the user's ability to scroll

-The `ScrollingView`'s HorizontalScrollMode and VerticalScrollMode properties affect the user interactivity of the control.
+The `ScrollView`'s HorizontalScrollMode and VerticalScrollMode properties affect the user interactivity of the control.
 They do not affect its layout.

 HorizontalScrollMode determines whether the user can interact with the control with touch, mouse wheel, scroll bar, etc. to scroll the content horizontally.
 Similarly VerticalScrollMode is for the vertical direction.
 The content can still be scrolled programatically though.